inductiva/inductiva/docs/api_reference/tiers_and_quotas.md

 until they are either exhausted or reach their expiration date (if applicable).

 Real-time tracking of credit usage allows users to track and optimize their consumption efficiently and avoid unexpected shortfalls.
-Below in this doc are described the new methods and updated Console features that guarantee users have full visibility over their current tier and credits, as well as remaining credits.
+Below we'll describe the new tools that guarantee that users have full visibility over their current tier and available credits.
 If a user attempts to access resources or functionalities that they are not allowed to due to their tier or have insufficient credits for, a clear message will be displayed.
 This notification will inform the user about the restriction and suggest possible actions, such as upgrading their tier or adjusting their resource usage.

 The shared queue remains accessible even if the user's credits have expired or been exhausted, ensuring uninterrupted access to basic computational resources.